 |Derek Walcott Square||Park||Downtown Castries, 5.8 mi.
 South-Southwest of Central Gros Islet|

 |King George V Gardens||Botanical Garden||5.4 mi.
 South-Southwest of Central Gros Islet|

-Treasure Bay Casino, a part of Baywalk Mall, is found in Rodney Bay, 0.9 mi.
+Treasure Bay Casino, part of Baywalk Mall, is located in Rodney Bay, 0.9 mi.
 South of central Gros Islet.
 Amass a treasure of your own at Treasure Bay Casino on St. Lucia.
 With 250 slot machines and a number of table games, along with the opportunity to join the Player's Club, the opportunities for big wins are endless.

 |Dollar Wise Arcade||Gambling Arcade||Blue Coral Shopping Mall||(758) 284-0400||Downtown Castries, 5.7 mi.
 South-Southwest of Central Gros Islet|